 Vietnam is infamous for its rainy monsoon season, detering many visitors from exploring this vast country.
 But, it’s not really that bad!
 With less travellers willing to brave the rain, destinations are open to explore without the bustling crowds.
-Take advantage of monsoon season with these helpful tips.
+Take advantage of the season with these helpful monsoon tips!

 For many travelers planning to visit Vietnam, the rainy months between May and September are to be avoided.
 Tall tales of epic floods and inevitable house arrest scare many off from visiting the country outside the months that promise mostly sunshine and clear skies.
 Yet, those who don’t brave the downpours are sure to miss out on some of the country’s most intriguing culture and color, whether it is the fabulous summer festivals or the natural beauty of Vietnam under cloudy skies.
 Those brave souls content to battle the torrential rains are promised a truly authentic travel experience, and with a few tips and tricks in mind, may find their rainy season journey the most memorable they’ve ever had.